shahriar-rahman/Exploratory-Analysis-of-Netflix-Userbase/README.md

 Additional columns have been included to provide insights into user behavior and preferences, which include the type of devices, case in point, Smart TV, Mobile phone, Desktop, and Tablet.
 Moreover, the total watch time (in minutes), and account status including whether the account is active or not is also provided.
-It can be used to analyze and model user trends, preferences, and revenue generation within a hypothetical Netflix userbase.
+It can be used to analyze and model user trends, preferences, and revenue generation within a hypothetical Netflix user base.

 ### Objective: